GlideAngle/flare-timing/flare-timing/prod-apps/docs/extract-input.rst

 .. [#]
-   As ``flare-timing`` is a work in progress, some further inputs will be needed as different kinds of task are tested, such as those with start gates, stopped tasks and those with penalties
+   As ``flare-timing`` is a work in progress, some further inputs will be needed as different kinds of task are tested, such as those with stopped tasks and those with penalties